 Principal, Alchemy Properties

 Executive President & Owner, Uribe & Schwarzkopf

-Principal and Cofounder, Leppanen + Anker Arquitectos
+founder principal, Leppanen + Anker Arquitectos

 The projects vying for the Best Tall Building Americas session squared off in session 2A, which was chaired by Zurich Esposito, Executive Vice President, AIA Chicago.

 Presented by Joel Breitkopf, Principal, Alchemy Properties, and Daniel Kaplan, Senior Partner, FXCollaborative, the 35XV project in New York City arose out of a need for the Xavier High School to expand on a tight mid-block site in the Chelsea neighborhood.
 The high school was able to use its air rights to facilitate its own expansion as well as finance that expansion by way of a mixed-use condominium / educational development.
 The ultimate solution became 35XV, a 25-floor building that stepped back from the street, while cantilevering over the school grounds on the rear of the site.
 The project introduced numerous challenges, especially around separating the very different usage conditions of the program and providing distinct but contextually appropriate entrances.